San Bernardino, California: Sports

 The California State University, San Bernardino (CSUSB) Coyotes compete at the NCAA Division II level in a variety of sports.
 San Bernardino Valley College competes in the CCCAA and is the only school to offer football at the collegiate level in San Bernardino.

 CSUSB used to play their home baseball games at the downtown venue, Arrowhead Credit Union Park, but now play all their home games at the uptown venue, Fiscalini Field.

 San Bernardino has had other professional and semi-pro teams over the years, including the San Bernardino Jazz professional women's volleyball team, the San Bernardino Pride Senior Baseball team, and the San Bernardino Spirit California League Single A baseball team.

 The Glen Helen Raceway has hosted off-road motorsport races such as rounds of the AMA Motocross Championship, Motocross World Championship and Lucas Oil Off Road Racing Series.

 San Bernardino also hosts the BSR West Super Late Model Series at Orange Show Speedway.
 The series fields many drivers, including NASCAR Truck Series regular Ron Hornaday Jr., who drove the No. 33 in a race on July 12, 2008.

-Inland Empire 66ers

 The city hosts the Inland Empire 66ers baseball club of the California League, which since 2011 has been the Los Angeles Angels Single A affiliate.
 The team was the Los Angeles Dodgers Single A affiliate from 2007 to 2010.
 The 66ers play at San Manuel Stadium in downtown San Bernardino.